docker-mailserver/docker-mailserver/docs/content/config/security/fail2ban.md

 ### DMS Defaults

-DMS will automatically ban IP addresses of hosts that have generated 10 failed attempts during the last week for one week.
+DMS will automatically ban IP addresses of hosts that have generated 2 failed attempts over the course of the last week.
+The bans themselves last for one week.

 ### Custom Files